 Run time: 1hr 22mins | Available to watch on Amazon Prime Video

 His perilous journey resonates with adventure while presenting an unforgettable picture of Islamic civilization during the 14th century, culminating with Ibn Battuta’s first Hajj.
-The story is book-ended by a close-up look at the contemporary Hajj, a pilgrimage to Mecca that draws three million Muslims from around the world.
+The story is book-ended by a close-up look at the contemporary Hajj, a pilgrimage to Makkah that draws millions of Muslims from around the world.

 Run time: 45mins | Available to watch on Alchemiya